wighawag/stratagems/docs/guide/getting-started/index.md

 <img style="float: right; max-width: 40%;margin-left:1rem;margin-bottom:1rem;" src="/public/images/rules/two-next-next.png" >

-When A and reaches 0 life, the ETH deposited (represented by the gem atop the castle) will be given to the player controling the attacking lands.
-In that case since there is only 2 player with equal strength they will both get the deposit of each other and lose nothing overall.
+When lands reach 0 life, the ETH deposited (represented by the gem atop the castle) will be given to the player controling the attacking neighboring lands.
+In the case shown on the rigjt, since there is only 2 players with equal strength they will both get the deposit of each other and lose nothing overall.

+Note though that land that reaches 0 life its faction remains active and affect neighboring lands as before.
+Player can place land atop to change their faction if they wish.